 Are you familiar with the term ‘shadow work’?
-It’s been around for a while, but seems to be gaining in prominence—perhaps because the need for shadow work is growing.
+It’s been around for a while.
+It seems to be gaining in prominence—perhaps because the need for shadow work is growing.
 Shadow work is a term that comes to us from the New Age movement.
-In the personal development world it’s sometimes referred to as ‘inner work’ or, more colloquially, as ‘peeling the layers of the onion’.
-In terms of emotional mechanics, it’s the process of making our unconscious conscious.
+In the personal development world it’s sometimes referred to as ‘inner work’.
+Or, more colloquially, as ‘peeling the layers of the onion’.

 People often talk about becoming a ‘conscious individual’, yet if one asks, “Conscious of what?” things suddenly get complicated.
 What does that actually mean?
 To be a conscious individual means to not have any unconscious programming causing behaviour damaging to themselves or others.